ASaiM/documentation/framework/conception.rst

 - Home-made workflow manager in Python based on configuration file and scripts: more formal and closer to needed conception but difficulties in task dependencies and worflow management
 - Galaxy (current one): worflow manager relying on output/input dependencies (better model of the data flow for meta-omic data processing)

 Despite several cons, Galaxy was choosen as tool and workflow management.
-Then, ASaiM framework is based on a light Galaxy instance dedicated to process gut microbiota datawith selected tools, workflows and databases.
+Therefore, ASaiM framework is based on a light Galaxy instance dedicated to process gut microbiota datawith selected tools, workflows and databases.